aramk/crayon-syntax-highlighter/readme.txt

     * Line height can now be customised along with font size
 * FIXED:
     * Toolbar font-size and line height improvements
+    * Border is now drawn inside so right border won't clip from theme CSS
+    * Highlighting improvements for variables and entities

 = 2.1.2 =
 * ADDED: